WS-UB/WL-Local-Server/README.md

 - IP of the asus that received the packet

 This repo provides code to stream and synchronize IMU, GPS, and WiFi from the MQTT Wiloc server.
 It can be used in combination with our MinIO object storage server implementation to create a testbed for building-scale WiFi sensing applications.
-From here, the data will be queried and passed onto Elasticsearch, which is where we can apply the machine learning model.
+From here, the data will be queried and passed into a CSI calibration script, which the calibrated data is then sent to the machine learning model.
 Once the data has been passed through Elasticsearch, we will store it in MinIO.
-Our goal is to make sure that real-life data can be passed through MQTT, Elasticsearch, and MinIO back and forth so that the user can receive the most accurate dataset in the application and improve the user's overall experience of using the map.
+Our goal is to make sure that real-life data can be passed through MQTT, MinIO, and the machine learning model back and forth so that the user can receive the most accurate dataset in the application and improve the user's overall experience of using the map.

 ## Demographics